Access sound effects from The Odyssey Collection in RX Post Production Suite 4.

-In early 2017, armed with the restorative powers of RX and a great respect for the craft, the Pro Sound Effects team broke ground on the Odyssey Collection’s massive restoration effort.
+In 2017, armed with the restorative powers of RX and a great respect for the craft, the Pro Sound Effects team broke ground on The Odyssey Collection’s massive restoration effort.
 They were tasked with putting the finishing touches for modern commercial use on thousands of sounds recorded on old and new formats.

 “There are files of literal historic significance, so it was important to keep a light touch when editing the sounds,” says D’Errico.
 “The intention was not to make creative decisions on the files themselves, but rather to maintain the original integrity of the sounds.”

 We spoke with D'Errico and Sound Editor Sebastian Henshaw about their restoration process, and how RX was used to revive this collection for modern commercial standards.

 Spectral Repair was the team's most used module.
 “A lot of misc sounds like car drive-bys were a challenge,” says Henshaw.
 “All you want is the car passing by, but there might be bird chirps or other noises."

 "It’s easy enough to go in with Spectral Repair and remove individual bird chirps.
 Use the ‘find similar’ function and then learn that pattern with the learn function,” explains Henshaw.